imjoy-team/imjoy-core/README.md

 If you want to support loading your web app as an ImJoy `window` plugin, you can easily support by the following options.

+For example, if you have a web app for visualizing data which made to be used as a standalone app, it is easy make it work as an ImJoy window plugin.

 #### Option 1: Load the ImJoy plugin API in your HTML file
 ```js
 <script src="https://lib.imjoy.io/imjoyLoader.js"></script>